Pio Chapel

-The San Vicente Ferrer chapel, popularly referred to as the Pio chapel is a Roman Catholic chapel located at Barangay Pio, in Porac, Pampanga.
+San Vicente Ferrer Chapel, commonly known as Pio Chapel, is a Roman Catholic chapel located at Barangay Pio, in Porac, Pampanga.
+It is under the jurisdiction of the Archdiocese of San Fernando.
 Built in 1861, the chapel is believed to be the first circular chapel of its kind in the Philippines.
 In 2019, a magnitude 6.3 earthquake caused the two pilasters on the chapel's facade to collapse.